sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction-images.md

 During the 19th century, European scholars became aware of the Pali tradition, seeing in it a reliable source of information for the Buddha, his times and his teachings.
 An English civil servant in Sri Lanka, Thomas Rhys Davids, learned Pali from the monks, initially to help him better understand Sri Lankan legal practices.
 Recognizing the significance of these texts, he returned to England and established the Pali Text Society (PTS), largely funded by Asian donors.
 They obtained palm-leaf manuscripts, on the basis of which the PTS prepared print editions of the main Pali texts.

-The PTS editions introduced a number of ideas from European scholarship.
+The PTS editions introduced a number of ideas from the west.
 Most obviously, they used a set of conventions for presenting Indic scripts with European letters.
 This system is lossless, so texts may be automatically changed from one script to another.
 It enables easy comparison between the editions of the Pali canon from different countries, which traditionally had been written in diverse local scripts.
 They also introduced titles at the start of texts, punctuation and capitalization, page numbers, footnotes, variant readings, and various other modern innovations.

 One innovation that was not pursued consistently was the introduction of chapter and section numbers.
 These were added to the PTS Pali editions of the Dīgha Nikāya and the Vinaya, and are used in subsequent translations.
 However most of the PTS editions lack such sections, with the unfortunate consequence that academic referencing of Pali texts is still based on the volume and page of the PTS edition, a system that is neither practical nor precise.